 - A down payment of 30% of the fee, paid by PayPal, before I begin work

 Allow two weeks from time of submission until the work is returned to you.
 If, due to the length of the manuscript, I need more time, I’ll tell you when we contract the work.
 We’ll work together to determine a submission date that fits your deadline.

 If this is our first project together, I suggest a trial so you can see how I work.
 Submit the first ten pages of your work, double spaced, and I’ll edit it by whichever method you choose (substantive or copy), and return it to you.
+I’ll also let you know if I think you might be better served by a different kind of edit from what you’ve requested.
 For a beta read, I’ll give you a paragraph about any hiccups I see in the first ten pages.
 There is no charge for the trial.